jsirex/biome/CODE_OF_CONDUCT.md

 Disagreements are inherent to a group of impassioned people.
 When they occur, we seek to resolve disagreements and differing views constructively and with the help of the community and community processes.
 When disagreements escalate, we ask our community advocates to step in to moderate, mediate, and help resolve tense situations.

-The Habitat Community advocates are well informed on how to deal with incidents.
+The Biome Community advocates are well informed on how to deal with incidents.
 Report the incident (preferably in writing) to one of the community advocates listed above.
 See the [Roles](#roles) section for details on each role.

 ### Handling Incidents